 Rachana V. Garde, M.D.

-Rachana V. Garde, M.D. is a board certified reproductive endocrinology and infertility specialist who practices primarily in the Annandale, VA and Woodbridge, VA offices.
+Rachana V. Garde, M.D. is board certified obstetrics and gynecology who practices primarily in the Annandale, VA and Woodbridge, VA offices.
 Dr. Garde completed her undergraduate studies in Biology and Russian Studies at Duke University and received a graduate degree in Infectious Disease Studies from Yale University.
 She earned her medical degree from the Medical University of South Carolina.
 Her Internship and Residency in Obstetrics and Gynecology were completed at Barnes Hospital, Washington School of Medicine in St. Louis, MO.
 Dr. Garde was then awarded a Fellowship in Reproductive Endocrinology and Infertility at Duke University Medical Center.
 She is the recipient of numerous academic awards and is a member of the American College of Obstetrics and Gynecologists and the American Society of Reproductive Medicine.

 Obstetrics and Gynecology

 Awards & Recognition

 The American College of Obstetricians and Gynecologists (ACOG)